By adding a night

 For covert night vision photography,

-don’t forget to disable all camera lighting
+don’t forget to disable all camera lighting and

-and sound functions.
-(For example: disable
+sound functions.
+(For example: disable flash, any red

-flash, any red eye reduction mechanisms, auto
+eye reduction mechanisms, auto focus assist, LCD preview,

-focus assist, LCD preview, and all audible
+and all audible signals).

 Use a Tripod